ldev/peeeew-topoflow/README.md

 # peeeew-topoflow
-Topology flowchart ("network weathermap"), with live values, drawn by SVG with your web browser.
+Topology flowchart ("network weathermap"), with live values, drawn by JavaScript and SVG with your web browser.
 Relies on JSON files to feed topology/data.

 **Disclaimer: This is not production ready in any way, we're still adding basic stuff and basicly making it work as intended.**